JuergenGutsch/blog/_source/_posts/2017-04-18-using-a-password-manager.md

 ---
 layout: post
-title: "Using a password manager"
+title: "Please use a password manager"
 teaser: "Since years, I'm using a password manager to store and manage all my credentials for all the accounts I use.
 The usage of such a tool is pretty common for me and it is a normal flow for me to create a new entry in the password manager first before I create the actual account.
-But there are still people out there, who don't use any tool to store and manage their credentials."
+I'm always amazed, if I meet people, who don't use any tool to store and manage their credentials."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png